HGmin1159/HGmin1159.github.io/index.md

   image: /assets/img/mintwall.jpg

 intro:
   - excerpt: "Welcome.
-This blog was created to organize my studies and use them in lectures and group studies.
-The posts on this blog deal with theories, implementations, and my intuitions in various fields.
-My email address is mhg9511@gmail.com.
-If you find any errors or have some issues, please contact me."
+This blog is dedicated to organizing my studies for use in lectures and group studies.
+It features posts about theories, implementations, and my personal insights across various fields.
+Should you notice any errors or have any concerns, please feel free to reach out to me at mhg9511@gmail.com."

 feature_row1:
   - image_path: /assets/img/quantum.png